Earthquake and Wind Action on Buildings - Load Deformation Graphs

 Basic Concept in Earthquake Design of Structures

 During an earthquake, the building is subjected to a random motion in the ground at the base of the structure.
 This will result in the formation of inertia forces in the building.
-This later gets converted into stresses.
-This type of loading is called the displacement -type loading.
+This later gets converted into stress.
+This type of loading is called displacement -type loading.

 Fig.3.
 Earthquake Ground Motion at the base of the structure